aiscriptdev/aiscript/docs/index.md

 # Welcome to AiScript

-AiScript is a high-level programming language let you build web applications intuitively, elegantly and blazing-fast.
+AiScript is a high-level programming language let you build AI applications intuitively, elegantly and blazing-fast.

 ## Features